This is officially the end... I am sad to finish this journey, but excited to share the final products!

 Delays in Editing and Adjusting the Timeline

 Now here’s where things get a little tricky.
 Due to the huge problem of my partner having to go to India for a week and a half, we obviously couldn’t start editing right away.
 This delay pushed back our timeline, but no worries—we’ll still be finishing editing by next week!
 We’ve been making sure to use our time wisely by working on the CCR alongside editing, so we’re not falling behind.
+I attached a screenshot of our progress so far!

 So, overall, the editing process hasn’t been without its challenges (timeline delays and disorganization), but we’re getting there!
 Between Adobe Premiere, my video folder, and proper communication with my partner, I feel confident we’re on track to deliver something we’re proud of.
 Stay tuned for updates as we get closer to wrapping it all up!